DuyHung18062005/THCSDL/README.md

 ## 📞 Contact

-For any questions or contributions, please contact via [GitHub Issues](https://github.com/ZuyHung05/THCSDL/issues).
+For any questions or contributions, please contact via [Gmail](duyhungwork05@gmail.com).

 ---